gchure/reproducible_website/page00_about.md

 ---

-# A Template For Reproducible Research Website
+# A Template For A Reproducible Research Website
 This is a general purpose website template for conveying your data, code, and overall scientific story to the general public!
 See the [GitHub](https://github.com/gchure/reproducible_website) for the actual code